bkw777/NODE_DATAPAC/README.md

 The host computer first does a SELECT-BLOCK to select a block number from 0-255, then does READ-BYTE or WRITE-BYTE to read or write one byte of data at byte number 0 in that block, then repeats the BYTE operation up to 1023 more times to read or write up to all 1024 bytes in the block.

-It's not really limited to 1024 reads/writes.
-If you read or write more than 1024 times total without selecting a new block, the byte-number counter just rolls over to 0 again.
+If you read or write more than 1024 times without selecting a new block, the byte-number counter just rolls over to 0 again.

 You can also mix reads and writes in the same block.
-Each read OR write advances the byte-number the same way each time, regardless if the previous operation was a read or a write.
+Each read OR write advances the byte position the same way each time, regardless if the previous operation was a read or a write.
 For instance in order to skip over 64 bytes without modifying them and then start writing at the 65th byte, you would read-and-ignore 64 times and then start writing.

-It's called a ramdisk because the device actually does operate like a disk even though it has no brains or firmware.
+"ramdisk" is an appropriate term because the device actually does operate like a disk even though it has no brains or firmware.
 The block-select latch acts like a track or sector address, and the binary counter acts like a disk or tape head reading or writing a sequential stream of bytes.

 Later versions of RAMPAC were offered with 384k or 512k by adding a second bank of up to 256k, and later versions of RAMDSK.CO know how to access the 2nd bank.

-The extra 256K is accessed by the state of bus address line A10 during a SELECT-BLOCK operation.
+In 512K units, the extra 256K is accessed by the state of bus address line A10 during a SELECT-BLOCK operation.
 SELECT-BLOCK with BUS_A10 low accesses bank0, with BUS_A10 high accesses bank1.
 All other aspects are the same, so accessing bank0 on a a 512K device is the same as accessing the only bank on a 256K device.
 Old software is still compatible with bank0 on new hardware, new software is still compatible with old hardware.